top of page

 All Proteins are NOT Created Equal

-Protein is a necessary part of all of our lives to make us stronger and healthier individuals.
+Protein is an essential part of our diet to make us stronger and healthier individuals.
+It is natural for us to reach for something that has a good amount of protein.

 How to know when a protein is the best for you:

 Protein in every form is good for you to an extent.
 It helps us build muscle and sustain workouts longer to burn more calories.
-It also helps keep our bodies from breaking down their own tissue allowing us to move better and longer.
+It also helps keep our bodies from breaking down our tissue allowing us to move better longer.

-The best sources of protein are low in saturated fat and high in omega-3 fatty acids.
+The best proteins typically are low in saturated fat and high in omega-3 fatty acids.
 This type of protein is often referred to as lean protein because of the low-fat percentage found on labels.
+Think when meat is rated 90/10 vs 95/5.
+The 95/5 is better for protein content because it is leaner and contains less fat.

 This type of protein can be spotted by anyone who knows how to look for it.
-When looking at whole foods such as chicken and turkey are sources of lean protein you can be sure this is a great form of lean protein without the extra fat.
-These are forms of nearly solely protein and a great boost if you do not know how to add protein into your day without adding in extra cards or fats.
+The first stop should be whole foods such as chicken and turkey.
+These are excellent sources of lean protein you can eat it with confidence that you will get all of the benefits from protein.
+These foods are almost solely protein and a great boost if you do not know where to add protein to your meals.

 If regular chicken or turkey isn't you're thing and looking at the back of a bunch of food may seem daunting here are some other great options: